A quality that makes up one of the elements of the Caduceus. In essence, this word is code for ‘life’, transformation, creativity, and femininity.

-This statement above is illustrated by the ascending and ascending vortices or spirals illustrating that life can involute, collapse, atrophy and also that we climb, ascend, grow.
-Bear in mind that the physical (matter) and the electromagnetic realm and light have a geometric series of shapes whereby matter is a constant flux between a sphere and a cube, electromagnetic field manifests as a spiral and a photon as a torus, (Shapes are shapes regardless of whether they are small or large.)
+This statement above is illustrated by the ascending and ascending vortices or spirals illustrating that life can involute, collapse, and atrophy and also that we climb, ascend, and grow.
+Bear in mind that the physical (matter) and the electromagnetic realm and light have a geometric series of shapes whereby matter is a constant flux between a sphere and a cube, the electromagnetic field manifests as a spiral and a photon as a torus, (Shapes are shapes regardless of whether they are small or large.)

 The spiral in nature

-In terms of historical modeling we see this snake (of the caduceus) encapsulating dragons (as prehistoric nuance of addiction – dragon rising, to scorch the earth), Lillith (the archetypal dark feminine), the kundalini (rising reversed fluid drive into the ventricles of the brain), the autonomic nervous system and descending cranial cerebral-spinal flow.
+In terms of historical modeling, we see this snake (of the caduceus) encapsulating dragons (as the prehistoric nuance of addiction – dragon rising, to scorch the earth), Lillith (the archetypal dark feminine), the kundalini (rising reversed fluid drive into the ventricles of the brain), the autonomic nervous system and descending cranial cerebral-spinal flow.

-The snake can be used as an archetypal from and is often characterized either as a pair of snakes–conjuring up the ebb and flow of the tides, duality, pairs, the binary nature of life: on and off, yin and yang, male and female, right and left brains, heaven and earth etc. At a spiritual or inner understanding the single snake is a portrayal of a singular inner rhythm (the ‘pulse’ of the union with the central Oneness of All) or when paired, illustrates a binary multidimensional life.
+The snake can be used as an archetypal form and is often characterized either as a pair of snakes–conjuring up the ebb and flow of the tides, duality, pairs, the binary nature of life: on and off, yin and yang, male and female, right and left brains, heaven and earth.
+At a spiritual or inner understanding the single snake is a portrayal of a singular inner rhythm (the ‘pulse’ of the union with the central Oneness of All) or when paired, illustrates a binary multidimensional life.